 This Dubai Hop-On Hop-Off Tour offers plenty of flexibility to explore the city at your own pace while listening to an onboard audio guide available in 12 languages- it’s perfect if you don’t want the constant company of a guide but still want some context on the sights and history of Dubai.
 This is a budget-friendly way of getting around the sights such as the Burj Khalifa, Burj Al Arab, Atlantis Hotel, Al Fahidi Heritage District, museums and souks of old Dubai, Dubai Mall and Dubai Marina.

 If you’d take taxis to get around these spots, you’d easily spend many times over of what you’d spend on this air-conditioned tour- plus you have the freedom to spend as long as you like in the attractions that you find most interesting.
-There are 1, 2, and 3 day options, and the Deluxe ticket comes with complimentary Dhow cruise tour and a booklet with generous discounts on dining, retail, and entertainment.
+There are 1, 2, and 3 day options, and the Deluxe ticket comes with a complimentary Dhow cruise tour and a booklet with generous discounts on dining, retail, and entertainment.